GrammaTech/grammatech.github.io/README.md

    markdown files next to each one.
 Bonus, if we ever want any web-page specific commentary we can add it to these empty markdown files and it will appear as `content` in the bibtex template.

    ```shell
    for file in bib/*.bib;do
        touch ${file%.bib}.md
    done
    ```

+## Adding videos

+Videos should be added via upload to GrammaTech's static file server, in the `/static/files/research` subdirectory.
+For credentials to upload to that server, please contact IT.
+They can then be linked from website pages using the url `https://static.grammatech.com/research/filename`.